oxide-byte/form_validator/readme.md

 ## INFO

 This is currently experimental code, the module validator-derive is generated with AI (Junie) and be used for educative purpose.
+Base inspiration are The Java and Spring annotations for validation.
+Purpose is to share the validations for Frontend and Backend.

+Take a look on The Little Book of Rust Macros (https://lukaswirth.dev/tlborm/).

+During the the development, I found also an existing crate: https://crates.io/crates/validator in case you like a productive ready.
+One general difference I currently see to my approach is that my validator-derive is neutral to the validation implementations and build on a general purpose.
+All logic is delegated to the validator itself.

 ##